Muroran Station: History

 The station opened on 1 July 1897.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR Hokkaido.

 The station was moved to its current location, 1.1 km closer to Higashi-Muroran, on 1 October 1997.

+The station's Midori no Madoguchi closed on September 30,2024.

+The station is unstaffed all day from October 1,2024.